immarianaas/home-comfort-dataset/README.md

 ## Getting Started

-To execute the script to generate the charts follow these simple steps.
+The steps to execute both the script to generate the charts and the script to generate a report on the dataset format are explained below.

 ### Prerequisites